M66B/FairEmail/FAQ.md

 <br>

 <a name="faq202"></a>
-**(202) What is DANE?**
+**(202) What is DNSSEC and what is DANE?**

+Please see [this Wikipedia article](https://en.wikipedia.org/wiki/Domain_Name_System_Security_Extensions) about what DNSSEC is.

 Please see [this article](https://github.com/internetstandards/toolbox-wiki/blob/main/DANE-for-SMTP-how-to.md) about what DANE is.
 Alternatively, see [this Wikipedia article](https://en.wikipedia.org/wiki/DNS-based_Authentication_of_Named_Entities).

-You can use [this tool](https://ssl-tools.net/tlsa-generator) to generate TSLA DNS records.
+You can use [this tool](https://ssl-tools.net/tlsa-generator) to generate TSLA DNS records for DANE.

-You can enable enforcing DANA in the (advanced) account and identity settings (since version 1.2148).
+You can enable enforcing DNSSEC and/or DANA in the (advanced) account and identity settings (since version 1.2148).

-Note that only some email servers support DANE and that only a limited number of DNS servers support DNSSEC, which is required for DANE.
+Note that only some email providers support DANE and that only a limited number of DNS servers support DNSSEC (January 2024: ~30%), which is required for DANE.

-Except for DANE, FairEmail won't enforce DNSSEC because adoption of DNSSEC is still limited (~30% at the start of 2024).

 <br>